THIS IS HOW IT WORKS IN THE SOIL

 in optimum conditions 60-80 kg

-Total soil phosphorus content in Slovak soil is the lowest of the nutrients compared to N, K, Ca and Mg (Pt = 0.03 – 0.2%) and is composed of organic and inorganic fractions, while inorganic phosphorus (25 – 98%) is slightly dominant over organic phosphorus (2 – 75%) as a result of the primarily mineral character of local soils.
-A majority of the phosphorus in the soil (92 to 99%) is inaccessible to plants.
-Only 1 to 8% of total P content can be used by plants for crop production.
-Releasing phosphorus in a water-soluble form in the soil is performed biologically.
-Good biochemical activity of soil micro flora has a positive impact on the release of phosphorus from poorly soluble compounds.
-Bacillus megaterium liberates phosphorus from insoluble form, converting existing tricalcium phosphate into dicalcium phosphate, and thus releases phosphorus compounds for cultivating plants.
-The quantity of phosphorus released in this manner at the end of the growing season (vegetation period) is approximately 30 – 40 kg of phosphorus in pure nutrients and 60 – 80 kg of phosphorus in optimum conditions.
+The total phosphorus consists of both organic and inorganic fractions, while in most types of our soil, inorganic phosphorus is slightly dominant (25 – 98%) over organic phosphorus (2-75%) because of the predominantly mineral disposition of soils.
+A substantial part of the phosphorus (92-99%) found in the soil is inaccessible to plants.
+Only 1-8% of the total P supply can be used by plants in the growing process.
+Making phosphorus available into water-soluble form in the soil is made also biologically.
+Good biochemical activity of soil microflora positively affects the release of phosphorus from poorly soluble compounds.
+Bacillus megaterium releases bound forms of phosphorus, it converts existing tricalcium phosphate in the soil to dicalcium phosphate, and thus makes phosphorus compounds available to cultivated plants.
+The amount of phosphorus released this way at the end of the growing season corresponds to approx. 30-40 kg of phosphorus per hectare.
+Under optimal conditions, the amount is up to 60-80 kg of phosphorus per hectare.

 K